acidb/mobiscroll/README.md

 More features and details to follow...

-Tested on iOS 4-7, Android 2.2 - 4.2, Chrome, Safari, Firefox, IE9-10.
+Tested on iOS 4-7, Android 2.2 - 4.4, Windows Phone 8, BlackBerry,  Chrome, Safari, Firefox, IE9-11.
 Please submit issues, and compatibility problems with other devices.

 If you like it, spread the word!